gnt360/php-mvc-framework-with-support-for-routing/README.md

 # php-mvc-framework-with-support-for-routing

-# Create database in phpMyAdmin and add the credentials to the .env file
+1. run "composer install"
-# run this sql in the created database
+Create database in phpMyAdmin and add the credentials to the .env file run this sql in the created database
 --
 -- Table structure for table `users`
 --